tryton/trytond/doc/ref/sendmail.rst

    The required arguments are an `RFC 822`_ from-address string, a list of `RFC 822`_ to-address strings (a bare string is treated as a list with 1 address), and an email message.
-   The caller may pass a :class:`Transaction` instance to join otherwise the current one is joined.
+   The caller may pass a :class:`~trytond.transaction.Transaction` instance to join otherwise the current one is joined.
    A specific data manager can be specified otherwise the default :class:`SMTPDataManager` is used for sending email.
    The strict value is passed to instantiate the default :class:`SMTPDataManager`.

    .. warning::